jcolag/entropy-arbitrage/2020-02-06-trek-naked-time.md

 This is subtle, but interesting.
 This sounds like there might be members of the crew knowingly struggling with psychiatric disorders (self-doubt is often associated with anxiety and depression disorders) with everyone's support.
 If this is the intent, it's obviously as it *should* be (other than Gary Mitchell's far more dangerous disorder), but this isn't even a common sentiment *today*, let alone in 1966.

 That said, Joe is *still* an idiot.
-No amount of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) or undermined confidence excuses breaching containment to scratch his nose...
+No amount of {% wiki Impostor_syndrome|imposter syndrome|en %} or undermined confidence excuses breaching containment to scratch his nose...

  > **SULU**: Don't know if it's this planet or what happened with Joe.
 I'm sweating like a bridegroom.
  >